Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Is Switzerland Worth the Hype?

-Is Switzerland notoriously one of the most expensive countries to travel to in Europe?
+Is Switzerland notoriously one of the most expensive countries to visit in Europe?
 Yes.
 And is it completely worth the hype?
 Yes, yes, a million times yes.

-Four days in Switzerland was not nearly enough, and I’ll surely be booking a flight back as soon as the opportunity presents itself.
-I’ve told everyone in my personal life that they must visit Switzerland at least once in their life, and the same is true for you!
-Travel to Switzerland, and you will not be disappointed.
+Four days in Switzerland was not nearly enough, and I’ll be booking a flight back as soon as the opportunity presents itself.
+I’ve told everyone in my personal life they must visit Switzerland at least once, and the same is true for you!
+Travel to Switzerland and you won’t be disappointed.

 ✺ TRAVEL TOOLS ✺